Pictet–Spengler reaction: Pictet–Spengler tetrahydroisoquinoline synthesis

 Replacing an indole with a 3,4-dimethoxyphenyl group give the reaction named the Pictet–Spengler tetrahydroisoquinoline synthesis.
 Reaction conditions are generally harsher than the indole variant, and require refluxing conditions with strong acids like hydrochloric acid, trifluoroacetic acid or superacids.

 N-acyliminium ion Pictet–Spengler reaction

-Instead of catalyzing the Pictet-Spengler cyclization with strong acid, one can acylate the iminium ion forming the intermediate N-acyliminium ion.
+Instead of catalyzing the Pictet–Spengler cyclization with strong acid, one can acylate the imine forming the intermediate N-acyliminium ion.
 The N-acyliminium ion is a very powerful electrophile and most aromatic ring systems will cyclize under mild conditions with good yields.

 Tadalafil is synthesized via the N-acyliminium Pictet–Spengler reaction.
 This reaction can also be catalyzed by AuCl3 and AgOTf.

 Asymmetric Pictet–Spengler reaction

 When the Pictet–Spengler reaction is performed with an aldehyde other than formaldehyde, a new chiral center is created.
 Several substrate- or auxiliary-controlled diastereoselective Pictet–Spengler reactions have been developed.
-Additionally, List et al. have published a chiral Brønsted acid that catalyzes asymmetric Pictet–Spengler reactions.
+Additionally, List et al. have published a chiral Brønsted–Lowry acid that catalyzes asymmetric Pictet–Spengler reactions.